 Reggio Emilia Method:

-Waldorf method is also another popular method of teaching evolved in Germany.
+The Waldorf method is also another popular method of teaching that evolved in Germany.
 The method focuses on enabling the child to grow through imagination.
-This school of thought believes in developing the ability of thinking and imagining among children.
+This school of thought believes in developing the ability of thinking and imagine among children.
 A child must be able to use their imagination and create through it.
-Thus, children are told stories, taken for walks, made to play games and create toys out of available material.
+Thus, children are told stories, taken for walks, made to play games, and create toys out of available material.

-Named after Maria Montessori, first woman physician, this method, in its essence, deals with developing the personality of a child through sensory learning which includes touching, smelling, seeing, tasting, rather than learning and reading.
-The classroom includes such self correcting material, the use of which is demonstrated by teachers and reenacted by children.
-The activities are more work based rather than play based in the sense that the focus is more on reducing errors and promoting concentration abilities among children.
-Also, since it aims to improve the concentration abilities of children, the classrooms and material is aesthetically designed and gives a home like feeling to children.
+Named after Maria Montessori, the first woman physician, this method, in its essence, deals with developing the personality of a child through sensory learning which includes touching, smelling, seeing, and tasting, rather than learning and reading.
+The classroom includes such self-correcting material, the use of which is demonstrated by teachers and reenacted by children.
+The activities are more work-based rather than play-based in the sense that the focus is more on reducing errors and promoting concentration abilities among children.
+Also, since it aims to improve the concentration abilities of children, the classrooms and materials are aesthetically designed and give a home-like feeling to children.

 Bank Street Method:

-Bank street method is also among various methods adopted by teachers to enable children to learn.
-The method aims at overall development of child through first hand experiences.
-The primary difference between bank street method and playway method is the nature of activities involved.
+The Bank street method is also among various methods adopted by teachers to enable children to learn.
+The method aims at the overall development of the child through first-hand experiences.
+The primary difference between the bank street method and playway method is the nature of the activities involved.
 The former contains activities like puzzles, building blocks, clay, etc which enable a child to experience a given problem.

 Thus, to conclude, there are various other methods of teaching too that have been adopted by different institutions around the world.
 Although different in approach, it is not always the case that these methods can be compartmentalized into clearly distinct ways of teaching.
 A lot of times different approaches can correspond at a certain level, also depending on the need of various children.
 However, what these different methods reflect is the effort on part of the institution to deal with the needs of a child.
 These methods also reflect the need of engaging actively with a preschool for the sake of the child.